RobertoGraham/FortniteAPIJavaRestClient/README.md

 Once you instantiate a FortniteApiRestClient it will automatically attempt to authenticate itself unless auto login is disabled.

-If auto login is left enabled, any errors during authentication will not be thrown A successful login can be detected by calling `fortniteApiRestClient.isloggedIn()`
+If auto login is left enabled, any errors during authentication will not be thrown A valid session can be detected by calling `fortniteApiRestClient.isSessionValid()`
 ```java
 import io.github.robertograham.fortniteapirestclient.FortniteApiRestClient;
 import io.github.robertograham.fortniteapirestclient.domain.Credentials;